Ehren-Lewis/Quiz-With-Friends/README.md

 I learned about how to use getting and setting items to local storage, how to implement a timer function that essentially run asynchronously from the quiz itself.
 I learned more about object manipulation and traversing bigger length data structures, such as an array of objects.

-known issues: There is nothing set for mobile responsiveness, so there may be an issue on viewing it on smaller screens.S
+known issues: There is nothing set for mobile responsiveness, so there may be an issue on viewing it on smaller screens.

 For future versions: I would like to switch the setup from localstorage to a databse system, and perhaps switching it from pure vanilla jacascript to jquery